quillfires/aioBML/README.md

 This is an asynchronous Python Bank of Maldives API wrapper.
-This repo is an async version built using [bml_notifier](https://github.com/Dharisd/bml_notifier) as a reference.
+This repo is an async version built using [bml_notifier](https://github.com/Dharisd/bml_notifier) and [bml-transactions](https://github.com/baraveli/bml-transactions) as a reference.

 # How it works